Zilvaro/my-digitalz/README.md

 ![color scheme](./readme-assets/digitalz-color-scheme.jpg)

-Font-family is standard, looking great on multiple browsers: 'Segoe UI', sans-serif.
+Font-family is a standard one, that looks great on multiple browsers: 'Segoe UI', sans-serif.